 Your professional healthcare provider will examine your symptoms and if necessary take some additional tests.
 These can be an ultrasound, CT scan, stool test, and/or ERCP (endoscopic retrograde cholangiopancreatography).
 In case you’re diagnosed with this condition, you will be admitted to the hospital for monitoring and appropriate treatment.
 This consists of pain medication, surgery to remove the cause (such as gallstones) or the part of the pancreas that is too damaged more testing, and possible supplemental pancreatic enzymes and insulin.

 Acute pancreatitis normally lasts for a few days to a week, more severe cases can take longer to recover from.
 Unfortunately, chronic pancreatitis isn’t curable.
 You will need lifelong treatment when you’re diagnosed with this type.
-For more information on pancreatitis, the pancreas, and if there are ways to prevent pancreatitis, continue your online search here:
+For more information on pancreatitis, the pancreas, and if there are ways to prevent it, continue your online search here: